stephan-klein/supersonic/docs/supersonic/guides/technical-concepts/angular-js/index.md

 {% endraw %}
 ```

-Varibales in `$scope` can also be bound to form controls such as an input field, and all the changes in data caused by the user typing to the input field would be propagated to controllers and other parts of view.
+Varibales in `$scope` can also be _bound_ to form controls such as a text input field: when the user types text into the field, the associated `$scope` variable (such as `$scope.inputText`) gets updated in all controllers and thus propagated to all views that use it.

-## Supersonic service
+## Supersonic AngularJS Service

 Despite being framework agnostic, Supersonic has been built to be fully compatible with Angular JS.
 In particular, this means that within all the callback functions of various Supersonic API services, one can directly update the application `$scope`: